• Solutions

 Tags

-7 April 2022 | 5 min read
+Published on 7 April 2022 • Reading time: 8 min read

-If you manage a small team of delivery drivers or field workers, it is tempting to use a spreadsheet like Excel or Google Sheets to organize their routes.
+If you manage a small team of delivery drivers or field workers, it is tempting to use a spreadsheet like Excel or Google Sheets to organise their routes.
 You are already proficient with this type of tool, which also requires no initial investment.
 However, some unexpected constraints or a few extra customers can make your carefully prepared schedules unworkable…

 Did you experience similar difficulties?
 These practical tips and advice should help you to plan the routes of your mobile workers efficiently, using a spreadsheet and route optimisation software.

-Does Excel suffice for planning routes?
+Does Excel do the job for planning routes?

 When your company developed or re-internalised its delivery or field service management activities, Excel was an easy and quick solution to implement.
 But you spend more and more time adjusting your tables and formulas… and that’s not surprising!